 Healthcare costs can be a big budget item for many families; as much as 6% of their annual income, according to the Bureau of Labor Statistics.
 Purchasing health insurance is a smart decision for your health and your finances.
-Get the most value as you take care of yourself and your family, and make sure you explore all options available to you to save on your health insurance premiums.
+Get the most value as you take care of yourself and your family, and make sure you explore all options available when you’re enrolling in health coverage to you to save on your health insurance premiums.

 Quit smoking; lose weight

 Non-smokers who maintain a healthy weight may be rewarded by their health insurance plans with lower premiums or co-pays and other incentives.
 Under the Affordable Care Act (ACA), insurers can charge higher premiums for tobacco users.
 Additionally, your plan may offer incentives and support for weight loss.
-Check with your insurance broker or agent to get the details.
+Check with your insurance broker or agent to get the details when you enroll.

 Chose a high-deductible plan

 There’s no need to go with the gold-level plan of insurance coverage, especially if you and your family are in relatively good health.
-Pay attention to the deductibles, though, and think hard before choosing a plan with higher out-of-pocket costs, taking into consideration your age, health, occupation and leisure activities.
-Nevada Health Link offers metal-tiered plans, Gold, Silver, Bronze and Catastrophic plans with varying levels of coverage so you can choose the level of coverage that is best suited to fit your needs.
+Pay attention to the deductibles when you enroll, and think hard before choosing a plan with higher out-of-pocket costs, taking into consideration your age, health, occupation and leisure activities.
+Nevada Health Link offers metal-tiered plans, Gold, Silver, Bronze and Catastrophic plans with varying levels of coverage so you can choose the level of coverage during the enrollment process that is best suited to fit your needs.

 Separate from your spouse

-We’re talking health insurance plans, not marriage!
+We’re talking about health insurance plans, not marriage!
 It often costs more to add spouses and family members to health insurance plans.
-Take advantage of our free in-person assistance service to explore your options and see if it may be less expensive in the end if you and your spouse were to get separate plans.
+Take advantage of our free in-person assistance service to explore your options and see if enrolling with Nevada Health Link may be less expensive in the end if you and your spouse were to get separate plans.